smbowler/catstagram/README.md

     d) Ask the question:
         * Was I right?
 Am I seeing what I expected to see?
     e) Fix the errors in the html

+You are going to see some <script></script> files in the <head></head>.
+Since these files are in the <head>, they are not visible to the user.
+These <script> files tell the index.html that there are some other files that this application needs, namely a brain.js file and the javascript library called jQuery, which we'll learn about later.

 ## Part II: Build The Structure of Catstagram with HTML